Gregorio Sablan: 2022

 Sablan successfully ran unopposed in the November 2022 election.
 Previously an independent who caucused with the Democratic Party, he ran for re-election as the Democratic nominee for the first time in his career.
+He declined to run again in 2024.

 Tenure

 Sablan assumed office on January 3, 2009, and was sworn in on January 6.
 Sablan decided to caucus with the Democratic Party.
 Several dignitaries from the Northern Mariana Islands attended Sablan's swearing-in-ceremony by House Speaker Nancy Pelosi, including Edward Pangelinan, the first CNMI Resident Representative in Washington, and the outgoing CNMI Resident Representative in Washington, Pete Tenorio, whom Sablan defeated in the 2008 election.

 On February 10, 2009, Sablan introduced submerged lands legislation which would give the CNMI "the same benefits in its submerged lands as Guam, the Virgin Islands, and American Samoa have in their submerged lands."
-The bill passed the House of Representatives by a vote of 416–0 on July 15, 2009 but stalled in the Senate.
+The bill passed the House of Representatives by a vote of 416–0 on July 15, 2009, but stalled in the Senate.

 Sablan has also introduced a bill which would provide for the establishment of Job Corps centers in U.S. territories and a bill which would authorize college tuition grants of up to $15,000 per year to graduates of CNMI high schools.
 The latter bill would also allow CNMI students to pay "in-state tuition" at any public college or university in the United States.
 Both bills stalled in the House.

 As of September 2018, Sablan had sponsored two bills and cosponsored 37 that ultimately became law.

 As delegate, Sablan has sought and often secured earmarks, energy grants, and other federal funding for projects in the CNMI.
 Much of this funding came from the American Recovery and Reinvestment Act of 2009.
 The ARRA did not include the CNMI in a 13.86% across-the-board increase in food stamp benefits nationally, but Sablan successfully lobbied Secretary of Agriculture Tom Vilsack to reprogram $1.459 million to give the Northern Marianas the same 13.86% increase as the rest of the country.

-According to a report released by AOL News in July 2010, by the end of June 2010 (nine months into the US Government's fiscal year), Sablan had spent more money from his Members Representational Allowances on food than any other congressman with $23,457.
+According to a report released by AOL News in July 2010, by the end of June 2010 (nine months into the U.S. government's fiscal year), Sablan had spent more money from his Members Representational Allowances on food than any other congressman with $23,457.
 Sablan said that the amount was used to refund staffers for various travel costs.